Belgrave International Kindergarten & Preschool

 Purpose and Goals of Preschool

-Purpose Belgrave International Pre-school aims to provide a safe,nurturing,and positive environment that teaches basic life skills,facilitates the discovery of self-potential,and celebrates diversity.
+Belgrave International Pre-school aims to provide a safe,nurturing,and positive environment that teaches basic life skills,facilitates the discovery of self-potential,and celebrates diversity.

-To provide a safe and comfortable school environment
+• To provide a safe and comfortable school environment

-To promote and reinforce positive self esteem
+• To promote and reinforce positive self esteem

-To teach acceptance of differences through tolerance and adaptability
+• To teach acceptance of differences through tolerance and adaptability

-To advocate appropriate classroom behavior and interpersonal comunication skills
+• To advocate appropriate classroom behavior and interpersonal comunication skills

-To encourage teamwork and responsibility for self
+• To encourage teamwork and responsibility for self

-To prepare children to enter kindergarten with acquired social skills
+• To prepare children to enter kindergarten with acquired social skills

-To celebrate diversity,active citizenship,and individual potential
+• To celebrate diversity,active citizenship,and individual potential

 The concept of Kindergarten

-concept Your child will develop his/her creative skills, social skills, and learn to be independent on the basis of preschool as we provide an advanced curriculum with excellent teachers.
+Your child will develop his/her creative skills, social skills, and learn to be independent on the basis of preschool as we provide an advanced curriculum with excellent teachers.

-Kindergarten Educational Policy
+Kindergarten Education Policy

 Independent Learning

-Creating an environment where young minds are empowered to experience the freedom
+Creating an environment where young minds are empowered to experience the freedom of exploration and the joys of personal accomplishment.
+Presenting ample opportunities for active roles in classroom duties and leadership.

 Creative Stimulation

-Devising a schedule that enhances every child's natural desire to freely create & experiment
+Devising a schedule that enhances every child’s natural desire to freely create & experiment with whatever resources are made available.
+Open up ideas where physical applications are important as well as expanding the imaginations.

 Academic Growth

-Employing a routine study that incorporates academic challenges while retaining a level
+Employing a routine study that incorporates academic challenges while retaining a level that is appropriate to the growth and progress of each child.

 Personality Development

-Having a gentle, but firm understanding on each child's unique perspective to the world and
+Having a gentle, but firm understanding on each child’s unique perspective to the world and guiding them on paths that will benefit their future.

 Responsible Life Skills

-Maintaining a suitable standard of respect, cooperation, and responsibility that serves as
+Maintaining a suitable standard of respect, cooperation, and responsibility that serves as a guideline to values and a healthy sense of decision making.

-★Education base on Montessori Method.
+• Education base on Montessori Method.

-★The Kidergarten program is designed to aim each students' developmental
+• The Kidergarten program is designed to aim each students’ developmental needs in the small class setting.

-★Arrival time at school may vary due to some special events.
+• Arrival time at school may vary due to some special events.

 Life in Preschool